 The lack of an efficient secondary market for manufactured home loans and the limited number of institutions lending to manufactured home buyers result in higher interest rates for loans secured by manufactured homes compared to those for site-built homes.
 This continues to constrain industry growth.
-The Company is working directly with other industry participants to develop secondary market opportunities for manufactured home loan portfolios and expand lending opportunities in the industry.
+The Company is working directly with other industry participants to develop secondary market opportunities for manufactured home loan portfolios and expand lending availability in the industry.
 Additionally, the Company continues to invest in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities.
 Our mortgage subsidiary also develops and invests in home-only lending programs to grow sales of homes through traditional distribution points.
-The Company believes that growing its participation in home-only lending may provide additional sales growth opportunities for its factory-built housing operations.
+The Company believes that growing its investment and participation in home-only lending may provide additional sales growth opportunities for the financial services segment, as well as provide a means that could lead to increased home sales for its factory-built housing operations.